csgregg/csg-esp8266-rota/README.md

 # ESP8266 Remote OTA CI using PlatformIO, Github and Travis
- A basic example of how to set up Over-The-Air firmware updates for ESP8266 with Continuous Integration.
+ A basic example of how to set up Remote Over-The-Air firmware updates for ESP8266 with Continuous Integration.
+Releases tagged in GitHub matching x.x.x release tags will be built by Travis and deployed back to

 Uses:
  - PlatformIO IDE